anna099/hegel/individuality/2-animal.md

 the purpose of their activity, and so on) and the world itself.
-This is the *rational* manifestation of the 'labor of the negative' that appeared in the Preface and in the slave's liberation in *Self-Consciousness*: through the individual's doing, they come to face' the object as it has emerged from the actor to be outside of him and to be *for him* as an *other*.'[^13] The difference here is that, while the slave's work brought the slave to an awareness of *themselves*, the real individual's work brings them to an
+This is the *rational* manifestation of the 'labor of the negative' that appeared in the Preface and in the slave's liberation in *Self-Consciousness*: through the individual's doing, they come to face 'the object as it has emerged from the actor to be outside of him and to be *for him* as an *other*.'[^13] The difference here is that, while the slave's work brought the slave to an awareness of *themselves*, the real individual's work brings them to an